Scaling You Build It You Run It at John Lewis & Partners

 Faster time to market, greater reliability, and a learning culture for 40 teams and 75 digital services

 In early 2018, retailer John Lewis & Partners needed to accelerate its time to market, improve website reliability, and create a learning culture at scale.
-It was the start of a journey with Equal Experts to adopt the You Build It You Run It operating model, where product teams build and run their own digital services.
+It was the start of a journey with Equal Experts to adopt the You Build It, You Run It operating model, where product teams build and run their own digital services.
 John Lewis & Partners has now successfully scaled up You Build It You Run It to 40 product teams and 75 digital services, while the operations team focussed on critical backend COTS applications.
 This resulted in higher deployment throughput, greater service reliability, and continuous learning, which enabled product teams to keep up with a fast-paced business landscape.

 75

-concurrent digital services
+concurrent digital teams

 55%